 For other process units in the model (e.g., hydrotreating, naphtha catalytic reforming, and SMR process units), PRELIM uses information about the quantity and type of energy required from an individual refinery process unit and assumes that the process energy requirement is linearly related to the process unit volume feed flow.
 This reflects the process unit level approach that allows the flexibility to scale requirements up and down depending on the quality of the crude.
-This approach is needed to reflect differences in refining crudes with different distillation curves, which determine the subsequent process unit.
+This approach is needed to reflect differences in refining crudes with different distillation curves, which determine the subsequent process unit feed flows, and therefore the processing capacity and energy requirements for each subsequent process unit.
 This approach coincides with the idea that energy use in refineries is driven by the volume of material processed (Szklo et al., 2007).
 However, it only represents the case where processing the crude fractions and their derived intermediate products is not constrained by the size or installed capacity of individual processes.
 Using this approach, energy-intensity (in terms of energy use per barrel of input crude) will be a differentiator in the refinery energy use and GHG emissions estimates for a crude.
 PRELIM could be modified to reflect process unit capacity constraints but is not included in the current version of the model.